 This pesto is easy to pull off and can be brushed on yellow corn, used as a pasta sauce, or drizzled on pizza.
 It can be baked into bread or mixed with grilled chicken.
-The flavor is peppery, but not too sharp.

 - 6 ramp bulbs with their stems